 Make this easy Vegan Gravy recipe in minutes!
 I’ll share with you my secret ingredients to add depth of flavor, so you can make this easy, delicious gravy every time.

-Make this homemade Vegan Gravy recipe easy and delicious every time!
-This best gravy recipe is perfect served over mashed potatoes, stuffing, or biscuits (aka, your next vegan biscuits and gravy breakfast).
-Of course, your Vegan Thanksgiving is not complete without tasty, easy vegan gravy recipes.
-See tips below for adding mushroom.
-Be sure to make your vegan dinners extra special with the best dairy-free gravy recipes!
+This gravy is perfect for vegan mashed potatoes, vegan stuffing, or vegan biscuits (aka, your next biscuits and gravy breakfast).
+Of course, your Vegan Thanksgiving is not complete without this gravy!

-Let’s begin with the list of ingredients for this easy vegetarian gravy recipe:
+Let’s begin with the list of ingredients for this recipe:

 How to Make Vegan Gravy

-Tip: If beside your best effort you’ve found yourself staring down a skillet of lumpy gravy, don’t dismay.
+If beside your best effort you find yourself staring down at a skillet of lumpy gravy, don’t dismay.
 Transfer the gravy to a food processor or blender and pulse until the lumps are gone!

 Next, begin adding the vegetable broth.
 Again, you’ll want to add this slowly while simultaneously whisking.

 Once the vegetable broth is added, add other ingredients like nutritional yeast flakes, salt, and pepper to taste.

 Make vegan brown gravy by adding a tablespoon or two of tamari or soy sauce.

 This recipe features using a roux to make gravy, but there is another way.
 Let me explain the differences between the two first.